Seth-Johnson/duoAlert/README.md

 # duoAlert

-Uses discord webhooks to send a message when a followed user extends or starts a streak in a specifed language.
+Uses discord webhooks to send a message when a followed user extends or starts a streak based on their daily goal.

 ## config

-DuoAlert reads a basic JSON configuration file to determine which users to follow, what the webhook URL is, and what language to track.
+DuoAlert reads a basic JSON configuration file to determine which users to follow and what the webhook URL is.

 	{
 	  "webhook_url": "<webhook_url>",
 	  "users": ["exampleUser"],
-	  "language": "eo"

 	}